nmarks99/hello-world/README.md

-# I am joe shmoe and I made this change
+# I am suzy q and I made this change
 This repository contains random code snippets I want to save